 Under the Limited Liability Company Law, the Company is required to establish a statutory reserve amounting to at least 20% of its issued and paid-up capital.

-The balance of the appropriated retained earnings of the Company as of September 30, 2023 and December 31, 2022 amounting to Rp15,337 billion, respectively.
+The balance of the appropriated retained earnings of the Company as of December 31, 2023 and 2022 is Rp15,337 billion, respectively.